vallard/K8sClass/segment06-admin/README.md

 # Administrative Topics

+Autoscaling on Kubernetes comes in 3 flavors:

+* Cluster Autoscaling - Update the number of nodes in the cluster as demand changes.
+* Horizontal Pod Autoscaling (HPA) - Built into kubernetes, adjusts the number of pods running based on demand.
+* Vertical Pod Autoscaling - Update CPU and Memory reservations of Pods based on use to better adjust HPA useage.

 ## Cluster Autoscaler

 Update the role of the EKS nodes to allow a policy that appears as follows: